 Rathje Woodward routinely advises insured companies on how to maximize their insurance coverage.
 Rathje Woodward negotiates claims with carriers and, where necessary, litigates coverage disputes through to trial and appeal.
 Rathje Woodward’s attorneys also have extensive experience in commercial litigation, employment, business and government law, among many other areas.

-Rathje Woodward advises clients on a broad range of insurance coverage issues.
-Rathje Woodward negotiates claims with carriers and, where necessary, litigates coverage disputes through to trial and appeal.
-Rathje Woodward’s attorneys also have extensive experience in commercial litigation, employment, business and government law, among many other areas.
-If you have questions about insurance coverage issues, contact Charles L. Philbrick or David P. Hollander 608–960–7430.
+Rathje Woodward LLC advises clients on a broad range of insurance coverage issues.
+RW negotiates claims with carriers and, where necessary, litigates coverage disputes through to trial and appeal.
+RW’s attorneys also have extensive experience in commercial litigation, employment, business and government law, among many other areas.
+If you have questions about insurance coverage issues, contact our office at 630-668-8500.
 Our online contact form may be found here.